Gleejr/Azure-network-protocols/README.md

 <p>
- 22. Notice the traffic stopped.
-ICMP is the protocol that ping uses.
-I will now ping VM2 to view the traffic between VM1 and VM2.
+ 22. Notice the traffic has stopped; ICMP is the protocol used by ping.
+Proceed to ping VM2.
 </p>

 <p>
- 23. Go back to your azure portal, go into VM2, and copy the Private IP address for VM2 (The private IP address for my VM2 is 10.0.0.5)
+ 23. Go to your Azure portal, access VM2, and copy its Private IP address (e.g., 10.0.0.5).
 </p>

 ![image](https://github.com/Gleejr/Azure-network-protocols/assets/148407820/92bf187a-ff82-4224-9f37-36702a491e2b)

 <p>
-23. Go back into VM1 and open Windows Powershell.
+23. Return to VM1, open Windows Powershell, and type "ping" followed by the private IP address of VM2.
 </p>

 ![image](https://github.com/Gleejr/Azure-network-protocols/assets/148407820/89440f12-0fd0-4d43-aa49-e75ebfd09349)